konveyor/crane-reverse-proxy/README.md

 type: Opaque
 ```

-- For development a route will be created for the proxy at https://proxy-openshift-migration.cluster.base-domain.
+- For development a route will be created for the proxy at https://proxy-openshift-migration-toolkit.cluster.base-domain.
-- `oc get route -n openshift-migration proxy -o go-template='{{ .spec.host }}'` can be used to view the URL.
+- `oc get route -n openshift-migration-toolkit proxy -o go-template='{{ .spec.host }}'` can be used to view the URL.
-- Clusters are proxied externally via the dev route at `https://proxy-openshift-migration.apps.cluster.basedomain/namespace/name/` where `/namespace/name/` corresponds to the location of the secret containing the url
+- Clusters are proxied externally via the dev route at `https://proxy-openshift-migration-toolkit.apps.cluster.basedomain/namespace/name/` where `/namespace/name/` corresponds to the location of the secret containing the url
-- The service is also reachable within the cluster at `https://proxy.openshift-migration.svc.cluster.local:8443`
+- The service is also reachable within the cluster at `https://proxy.openshift-migration-toolkit.svc.cluster.local:8443`